This is the start of a series! Go to the project page to see all entries.

 … And Now Some Adventure Background.

-The backstory here is that recent victories by a rebel army calling themselves the Glorious Reclamation have caused the Chelish government to crack down hard on any form of dissent.
+Just before the start of the campaign, recent victories in the heartland by a rebel army calling themselves the Glorious Reclamation have caused the Chelish government to crack down hard on any form of dissent.
 Though Kintargo has no direct ties to the Reclamation, it’s still getting a dose of martial law.

 This bitter pill comes in the form of Paracount Barzilai J. Thrune, a man so evil even his family of diabolist despots thinks he’s an asshole.
 He’s both a cleric of Asmodeus and a government official, and has been stuck in the equivalent of middle management in both organizations because further progress through the ranks in either one requires dropping the other, and if there is one thing Barzilai J. Thrune doesn’t like to do is divest himself from his conflicting interests.
 Recently however, he made a deal with Mephistopheles to learn an unholy ritual that will make him immortal.
-This ritual must be performed at a certain place beneath Kintargo.
-So he accepts the post of Lord Mayor there, secretly kills anyone who could oppose him before officially taking office, and begins his reign of petty oppression.
+This ritual must be performed at a certain place beneath Kintargo, and will slowly turn him into a genius loci, a powerful “spirit of place” eternally bound to Kintargo and Ravounel.
+So he volunteers to become the city’s new Lord Mayor, secretly kills anyone who could oppose him before officially taking office, and begins his reign of petty oppression.

 With his ritual being the fruit of a devil’s bargain and all, it will only complete successfully if The Barzilai dies a natural death while near the site where it was performed, which means he has to live out his days in peace.
-If he’s killed before his time, he goes to Hell for an eternity of torment.
+If he’s killed before his time, he goes to Hell to be tormented until the transformation completes.
+This is a process that takes a long time, and can be stopped by exploiting the right loopholes in his infernal contract.

 The adventure begins just as Thrune’s reign gets seriously bad, a time also known as “week 2”.
 It expects the PCs to form and lead a resistance movement capable of opposing him - anyone else who could do it has been killed or co-opted by dark magic.
 In the next post, we’ll look at the Player’s Guide and pick an hypothetical party to go through it.